 To defend your rights in a condemnation case.

-The appraisal report will also include neighborhood and building prices.
+The appraisal report will also contain neighborhood and building values.

 Being a documented and containing a carefully investigated opinion of value, appraisals are defensible and stand up in legal situations.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.